 UNC Help & Support

-If you own, develop, or edit a website or publish documents online, please start here.
+If you own, develop, or edit a website or publish documents online, please start with the Digital Accessibility Guide

 The Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) maintains standards for verifying elements called the Web Content Accessibility Guidelines, or WCAG 2.1 (updated June 2018).

 Accessibility is a team effort.
 Everyone has a role to play.
 This Google guide describes a few key items that each team member can use to quickly ramp up on the subject and improve the overall experience of their site or app.